-The inspection team for the out of hours service at Queen Mary's Hospital comprised a CQC Lead Inspector, GP specialist adviser and a practice manager specialist adviser.
+The inspection team for the out of hours service at St George's Hospital comprised a CQC Lead Inspector and a GP specialist adviser.

-Background to SELDOC OOHs at Queen Mary's Hospital
+Background to SELDOC OOHs at St Georges Hospital

 South East Doctors Cooperative Limited (SELDOC, the provider) is commissioned to provide a range of GP out of hours services in south London.
 SELDOC provides centralised governance for its services from two main administrative locations.
-Governance arrangements are co-ordinated locally by service managers and senior clinicians for each of the ten service locations, including the service provided from Queen Mary's Hospital.
+Governance arrangements are co-ordinated locally by service managers and senior clinicians for each of the ten service locations, including the service provided from St George's Hospital.

-SELDOC Out of Hours service at Queen Mary's Hospital is provided from within the minor injuries unit at Queen Mary's Hospital, Roehampton Lane, Roehampton, London, SW15 5PN.
-There is a reception desk, waiting area and the provider uses one consultation room to see patients.
-During the day the consultation room is used by a different provider contracted to provide GP services in the minor injuries unit.
-The out of hours service operates with one GP and one receptionist on site.
-Patients have access to toilet facilities and seats in a corridor waiting area.
+SELDOC Out of Hours service at St George's Hospital is provided from within a department of St George's Hospital, Blackshaw Road, Tooting, London, SW17 0QT.
+There is a reception desk, waiting area and the provider uses two consultation rooms to see patients.
+The out of hours service operates with two GPs and one receptionist on site.
+Patients have access to toilet facilities and seats in the waiting area.
 The service is on one level and is accessible to those with poor mobility.

-The service is open between 7pm and 10pm Monday to Sunday.
+The service is open between 6.30pm and Midnight Monday to Friday, and between 10am and Midnight on weekends and bank holidays.
 Patients can only attend the service with referral through the NHS 111 service.
-On average the service sees 29 patients per week.
+On average the service sees 246 patients per week.